ambro1987/Events-as-Posts/readme.txt

 == Frequently Asked Questions ==

-= When I choose to display events by category they are not showing. =
+= When I choose to display events by category they are not showing =

 Double check that you have written the category name correctly and, if you have more than one category, that you have separated them with a comma.